The National Coordinating Council for Medication Error Reporting and Prevention opposes the criminalization of errors in healthcare.

 The Council also recommends a culture of shared accountability for safety among leaders (for good systems design within the scope of their ability and control) and healthcare workers (for making safe behavioral choices and immediately reporting unsafe conditions.)

+Human error involves unintentional behavior that causes or could have caused an undesirable outcome.
 Criminalization does not prevent human error, nor do safety procedures prevent intentionally harmful or reckless behavior.
 A transparent, fair, and consistently applied process should be used to investigate health care errors and respond accordingly to the results.

 The Council defines a "medication error" as follows: